For the past year or so, my boyfriend and I have had a very minimalist bedroom with only a bed and two nightstands.

 Yes, they look good, but they’re a big hassle to remove every night and put back every morning.

-I prefer not to bother and have any throw pillows on my bed.
+So I prefer not to have any throw pillows on my bed.

 I find that, since my bed linens are beautiful, I don’t need anything else to make everything look nice.